-Campers must be introduced to the different play areas at camp.
+Campers will be introduced to the different play areas at camp through their schedule rotation.
 If the play area is not used properly it may become dangerous.
 When your group uses a play area for the first time, review the playing options.
-Before the campers begin to play, the senior counselor must position staff for supervision.
+Before the campers begin to play, the Senior Counselor must position staff for supervision.
 Triangulate the playground so that counselors are positioned for maximum safety.
-Every child should be within the eye sight of a counselor.
-The senior counselor should have "Big Eyes" and view the group in its entirety.
-Assistant counselors should escort children to the bathroom and/or nurse.
-The senior counselor must always stay with the majority of the group.
+Every child should be within the eyesight of a counselor.
+The Senior Counselor should have "Big Eyes" and view the group in its entirety.
+Assistant Counselors should escort children to the bathroom and/or nurse.
+The Senior Counselor must always stay with the majority of the group.

 Running in the play area is prohibited as it can be unsafe.
-Except for the youngest campers, counselors may not push children on swings.
+Except for the youngest campers, counselors may not push children on the swings.
 Campers must use equipment only for its designated use (i.e. shovels are for digging only).
-When the period is over, counselors should help campers to return equipment, especially carpet balls, to its proper location for the next group.
+When the period is over, counselors should help campers to return equipment to its proper location for the next group.
 The water used at the waterways is for play only, not drinking.
 All waterways should be turned off before the group leaves the play area.

-There may be two groups scheduled to use Play Area 3 ("Curly Slide", bowling) during each period.
+There may be two groups scheduled to use Play Area 3 ("Curly Slide", "Treemendous") during each period.
 If you cannot properly supervise all the areas, it is appropriate to "close" an area.
-A staff person must be at the bowling area to closely monitor for safety.